 It distracts you from what’s important.
 You don’t want to miss out on a strong work relationship or career opportunity because you’re blinded by what you don’t have or focused on who you’re not.
 Staying focused on who you’re not prevents you from becoming who you can be in your career.

 I get it.
-It’s easy to say “stop comparing yourself to others”—but how do you actually stop comparing yourself to others?
+It’s easy to say “stop comparing yourself to others”—but how do you actually stop comparing yourself to others in the workplace?
 Comparison can become a bad habit that’s hard to break.
 But there is a way!